 |0.004 USD per each

-To use the TravelTime API you would enter:
+To use the travel time matrix feature of the TravelTime API, you would enter:

 - Your starting destination

 - Your maximum travel time

 The matrix endpoint then calculates the travel times from the origin to each point of interest.

 What are the main differences between the Google Distance Matrix API and TravelTime API?

 Below is a detailed feature comparison – if you have any questions,get in touch!